Colorwall/Colorwall/readme.md

 So we want to ensure that we establish our certificates and **recoganization** first, so Publishing to the Microsoft Store, steam etc. requires a developer license and related costs.

-### We are not Jesus, So we need some recoganization atleast for the software <.3, and if we opensource it rn, we might not even get the bare minimum of that cz someone else MIGHT copy paste it and we can't do anything about it:-
+### To be clear We are not Jesus, if we opensource it rn, we might not even get the bare minimum of that cz someone else MIGHT steal it simply:-

 - code might or might not be opensource, No one cares about it i think, if in future people do care, i will consider it